simonmoseley/THM-Writeups/pickleRick/Pickle_Rick_WriteUp.md

 ![browser1](https://user-images.githubusercontent.com/90977933/133953712-b398f2b4-c2bc-4bec-be40-27850a845135.png)

-Here begins the start of the story.
-The webpage is a note from Rick to Morty explaining that he has turned himself into a pickle again and needs Morty's help to turn back.
+**Here begins the start of the story.** The webpage is a note from Rick to Morty explaining that he has turned himself into a pickle again and needs Morty's help to turn back.
 He tells Morty to log into his computer and find the last three secret ingredients needed for his "pickle-reverse potion", but he has no idea what the password is.

-My first thought it to look at the source code of the webpage to see if there is anything useful.
+My first thought is to look at the source code of the webpage to see if there is anything useful.

 ![browser1_sc](https://user-images.githubusercontent.com/90977933/133953942-66b0f19e-6132-4a2c-9b56-7ec3b1c873e7.png)